nathancarter/weblurch/doc/plan.md

 ## OpenMath

 This work is in progress.
 Here are the remaining tasks:
- * Create another factory by importing the JavaScript code for `simpleLob` from the desktop Lurch.
  * Add the following methods to the OpenMath object class
    * getters for type, value, name, cd, uri, children, symbol, variables, and body